lchski/lucascherkewski.com/_projects/2016-09-11-superfeedr.md

 ![Superfeedr’s redesigned dashboard, with a focus on statistics and commonly-used functions](/assets/img/superfeedr.png)

 After five years, Superfeedr’s dashboard was in serious need of repair.
-For this part of the project, we researched what Superfeedr’s users most wanted to get out of a new back-end interface, and worked to accomplisht those goals.
+For this part of the project, we researched what Superfeedr’s users most wanted to get out of a new back-end interface, and worked to accomplish those goals.
 This redesign brought all the features of this API-based service into a clean, usable interface underpinned by a consistent design language.

 ## A shared design language (2016)